thu-coai/cotk_dashboard/README.md

 ## Configuration

+For production use, you should edit the `.env` file under the root directory.

-All configuration files are under the `config` folder.
+Other configuration files are under the `config` directory.

+### ENV

+When in production mode,

+* change the password for database and the secret key (to some random generated string)
+* delete `DEBUG=TRUE` and `PYTHONBUFFERED=TRUE`

 ### Nginx